xuhdev/autonumeric-docs/README.md

 ## Participate

 If you want to clone this repo and edit the docs, you can do it using the Mkdocs installation methods described [here](https://squidfunk.github.io/mkdocs-material/getting-started/#with-docker).

+## License

+You can check the license of this documentation [here](https://github.com/autoNumeric/autonumeric-docs/blob/main/LICENSE.md).